spack/spack/lib/spack/docs/packaging_guide.rst

 Spack's ``Package`` class has default ``activate`` and ``deactivate`` implementations that handle symbolically linking extensions' prefixes into the directory of the parent package.
-However, extendable packages can override these methdos to add custom activate/deactivate logic of their own.
+However, extendable packages can override these methods to add custom activate/deactivate logic of their own.
 For example, the ``activate`` and ``deactivate`` methods in the Python class use the symbolic linking, but they also handle details surrounding Python's ``.pth`` files, and other aspects